sunnysideup/silverstripe-ecommerce_discount_coupon_countries/CONTRIBUTING.md

-# Contributing to ecommerce discount coupon
+# Contributing to ecommerce discount coupon countries

 Please read the [generic write up for contributing](https://docs.silverstripe.org/en/4.0/contributing/) on silverstripe.org for some general information.
 In practice, we would be stoked with any feedback / help you can provide.